Home

 Body length 15mm

-This planthopper rests on tree trunk heading downwards.
-When moves, it moves backwards.
-Together with the eye-patterns on it forewing tips, it gives the impression of its tail is its head.
-It looked lager.
-We found many of them on gum tree trunk in Alexandra Hill during later summer.
+This planthopper rests on tree trunk heading either upwards or downwards.
+When moves, it moves backwards-forwards so sideway.
+Together with the eye-patterns on it forewing tips, it gives the impression of the tail is its head.
+This make the insect looked lager.

 We noticed that some other species, including the Platybrachys decemmacula, also have the same behavior and wing eye-patterns.
 Since the eye-patterns are four eyes in a row, which make us think that they may mimic the face of a Huntsman Spider.
 Huntsman Spider has four eyes in a row at the front of its face and wait for prey on tree trunk.

-This planthopper mostly found on smooth bark gum trees.
+This planthopper is mostly found on smooth bark gum trees.

 Nymph